AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/conditionalRendering.md

     // turn your functional component into a class-based component so you can create local state

-    import React, { Component } from 'react'
+    import React, { Component } from 'react' import UserNameCard from 'UserNameCard.js'
+    import UserDetailsCard from 'UserDetailsCard.js'

     class MyConditionalComponent extends Component {
       constructor(props) {